 Study area, environmental conditions and sampling strategy

-The field campaigns were conducted on landfast sea ice southeast of the Qikiqtarjuaq Island in Baffin Bay (67.4797N, 63.7895W, Fig. 1) in 2015 (March 15 - July 17) and in 2016 (April 20 to July 27).
+The field campaigns were conducted on landfast sea ice southeast of the Qikiqtarjuaq Island in Baffin Bay (67.4797N, 63.7895W, Fig. 1) in 2015 (April 24 - July 17) and in 2016 (April 20 to July 27).
 These periods were chosen in order to capture the dynamics of the sea-ice algae and phytoplankton spring blooms, from bloom initiation to termination.
 The field operations took place at a location (the “ice camp”) south of the Qikiqtarjuaq Island where the water depth is 360 m.
 Continuous records of wind speed and air temperature were made with a meteorological station (Automated Meteo Mat equipped with temperature (HC2S3) and wind (05305-L) sensors (Campbell Scientific) positioned near (< 100 m) the tent (Polarhaven, Weatherhaven) in which water sampling was carried out.
 During the sampling periods, the study site experienced changes in snow cover and ice thickness (Fig. 2).
-In 2015, the snow and ice thickness varied between 2-40 cm (mean = 21 cm) and 103-136 cm (mean = 121) respectively.
+In 2015, the snow and ice thickness at the monitoring spot varied between 2-40 cm (mean = 21 cm) and 103-136 cm (mean = 121) respectively.
 In 2016, the snow and ice thickness varied between 0.3-49 cm (mean = 19 cm) and 106-149 cm (mean = 128 cm) respectively.
 For both years, snowmelt began at the beginning of June and lasted for approximately two to three weeks (Oziel2019).
 Water sampling was usually carried out every two days through a 1x1 m hole in the ice pack shielded by the tent.
 For the analysis of nutrient concentration, photosynthetic parameters, primary production, chlorophyll a (chl a), phytoplankton taxonomy and carbon stocks such as dissolved organic carbon (DOC), particulate organic carbon (POC), water samples were collected at 1.5, 5, 10, 20, 40 and 60 m using 10 or 20-L Niskin bottles.
 Details about specific measurements such as zooplankton and bacteria abundances are provided in the following sections.

 Data quality control and data processing